QUICKIE NEWS SPLASH ~ TIME SENSITIVE NEWS

 Opening a brand new book that still smells of ink is such a sublime experience, almost as good as that musty smell of an old book reminding us of its history!

 Check out our newly listed items on the WEBSITE where things are always changing.
-WE'VE ADDED SOME MORE NON-WEDGWOOD ENGLISH CERAMICS, TO INCLUDE SOME ABSOUTELY ADORABLE ADAMS Titian Ware VERNACULAR HAND PAINTED PLATES.
+AT ALEXIS ANTIQUES ANNEX WE'VE ADDED MORE NON-WEDGWOOD ENGLISH CERAMICS, TO INCLUDE SOME ABSOUTELY ADORABLE ADAMS Titian Ware VERNACULAR HAND PAINTED PLATES.
 CHECK THEM OUT!
+We've added lots of new jasperware too, blue and green AND some excellent black basalt wares!

 VISITING OUR BLOG

-CLICK THE TITLE OF EACH BLOG POST TO GO DIRECTLY TO THE IMAGE OR TEXT OF THE SUBJECT MATTER.
+CLICK THE TITLE OF MANY OF THE BLOG POSTS TO GO DIRECTLY TO THE IMAGE OR TEXT OF THE SUBJECT MATTER.
 BE SURE TO VISIT OUR WEBSITE OFTEN AS THINGS ARE ALWAYS CHANGING.
 CLICKING THE PHOTO OF THE FEATURE OF THE WEEK WILL TAKE YOU TO ITS LISTING ON OUR SITE.
 THANK YOU FOR READING!

 Wednesday, March 23, 2011